banisterious/obsidian-oneirometrics/docs/assets/templates/documentation-style-guide.md

 - **Active Voice**: Prefer active voice over passive voice
 - **Clarity**: Use clear, concise language without unnecessary jargon
 - **Consistency**: Maintain consistent terminology throughout all documentation
+- **Personal Pronouns**: Avoid using "we," "our," or "us" in documentation.
+Instead, refer directly to "the plugin," "the feature," or use other specific subjects.

 ### Examples